TownOfBrookline/general_bylaws/ARTICLE 08/ARTICLE 08.23.md

      environmental tobacco smoke.
 ```

-### SECTION 8.23.4 SALE AND DISTRIBUTION OF TOBACCO PRODUCTS
+### SECTION 8.23.5 SALE AND DISTRIBUTION OF TOBACCO PRODUCTS

 ```
 a.
-Permit - No person, firm, corporation,
+Permit - No Entity otherwise permitted to sell
-     establishment or agency shall sell tobacco products within the Town of Brookline without a valid tobacco sales permit issued by the Director of Public Health.
+     tobacco products shall sell such products within the Town of Brookline without a valid tobacco sales permit issued by the Director of Public Health.
 Permits must be posted in a manner